-- WPS Settings: WPS can help you to add a new wireless device to an existing network quickly.
-This section will guide you how to use WPS function. - WPS state: Display the current WPS state. - WPS mode: If the wireless adapter supports Wi-Fi Protected Setup (WPS), you can establish a wireless connection between wireless adapter and Router using either Push Button Configuration (PBC) method or PIN method, please select the one you want.
+- > WPS Settings: WPS can help you to add a new wireless device to an existing network quickly.
+This section will guide you how to use WPS function. - WPS state: Display the current WPS state. - WPS mode: If the wireless adapter supports Wi-Fi Protected Setup (WPS), you can establish a wireless connection between wireless adapter and Router using either Push Button Configuration (PBC) method or PIN method, please select the one you want. - WPS progress: Show the current WPS progress. - Reset to OOB: Use this button to reset the WPS state to "unconfigured", so that a new key will be created when using WPS function next time.